What challenges are the receptionists facing in terms of visitor management when we return to work? And how do we fix these challenges?

 Office working is not a thing of the past; 4 of 5 employees want to return to the office, in some capacity.
 With the hybrid working model being adopted by more and more businesses, how can companies encourage their employees back into the office and ensure their safety?

-As the first touchpoint in the building, the reception, or front of house as we call in the industry, previously saw a high rate of traffic.
-Post-Covid, the first and most important challenge for your receptionist visitor management is the needs of ensuring the traffic entering and exiting the building must be managed effectively.
-In this blog, I’ll discuss the challenges that reception management will face as organisations begin to bring their employees back to work, and more importantly, how to remedy them.
+As the first touchpoint in the building, the reception, or Front of House as we call it in the industry, previously saw a high rate of traffic.
+Post-Covid, the first and most important challenge for your receptionist visitor management is the need of ensuring the traffic entering and exiting the building must be managed effectively.

 Challenges of Front of House and Receptionist’s visitor management

-The list of issues the reception face while managing visitors and employees.
+The list of issues the reception faces while managing visitors and employees.
 Here are 10 common challenges that have occurred during the pandemic: